 I think this reflects how Ant was raised by his parents – two very selfless people who only ever wanted the best for their kids and made their kids their whole priority.

-Ant always wanted to be a dad, and once he was a dad, being a great dad and providing a good life for his family became the major driver in his life.
+Ant always wanted to be a dad, and once he was a dad, being a great dad and working with me to provide a good life for his family became the major driver in his life.

 Rule 9: You can plan for the future but live in the now